 KATHERINE PERRY (Director of Audience Services & Engagement) is a Jersey girl at heart, but has made her home in Philadelphia as a theatre artist and a box office guru.
 She has her BA in Psychology and Theatre from Lehigh University and has studied with the British American Drama Academy in Oxford, England.
 In addition to Simpatico she also works with The Arden Theatre, The Lantern Theater Company, and New City Stage Company.
 Katherine has headed up Audiences Services since coming aboard the Simpaticompany with The Black Monk.

-ALI NEBISTINSKY (Public Relations Manager) born and raised in New Hope, Ali is no stranger to Philadelphia.
+ALI NEBISTINSKY (Marketing & Public Relations Director) born and raised in New Hope, Ali is no stranger to Philadelphia.
 This past season she had a blast working as the Public Relations Apprentice at Walnut Street Theatre.
 She is thrilled to join Simpatico for their stunning 9th season and is proud to contribute to some of the most daring and insightful work in Philadelphia.
 Ali graduated from Kutztown University with a Liberal Arts degree with a concentration in Theatre.